TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 This file is only included when

 * a TYPO3 Backend or CLI request is happening
-* or the TYPO3 Frontend is called and a valid Backend User is authenticated
+* or the TYPO3 Frontend is called and a valid backend user is authenticated

-This file usually gets included later within the request and after TCA information is loaded, and a Backend User is authenticated as well.
+This file usually gets included later within the request and after TCA information is loaded, and a backend user is authenticated as well.

 .. hint::